CellProfiler/tutorials/Translocation/Translocation.rst

 -  Click the “Step” button again to see the result from your new settings.

+-  Adjust the "Threshold correction factor" to 1.

 This thresholding approach takes the medium-intensity pixels and assigns them as background pixels, leaving only the highest intensity pixels as